The two main reasons why transformers fail for crypto miners and the easiest way to avoid it.

-Crypto mines produce triplen harmonics (more on that here) that circulate in the primary windings and put off heat.
+Crypto mines produce triplen harmonics that circulate in the primary windings and put off heat.
 This is basically a distortion of the normal electrical current waveform, generally transmitted by nonlinear loads.
-Switch-mode power supplies (SMPS), variable speed motors, drives, and electronics devices like servers, battery chargers and UPSs are examples of nonlinear loads.
+Switch-mode power supplies (SMPS), variable speed motors, drives, and electronic devices (like servers, battery chargers, and UPSs) are examples of nonlinear loads.
 Harmonics create more heat, further de-rating the kVA.

 Note: Harmonics only circulate in the primary windings where the primary connection type is Delta.
 If the primary connection is Wye, the harmonics will feed back into the utility.
 Utilities never want distortion on their systems, which is why most crypto transformers are Delta on the high-voltage side, and autotransformers are rarely used.

 How do you avoid these common problems?

 Or, if you are already running in an overload situation and you want to fix or avoid these problems, what should you do?

 We can visit with your team to make specific recommendations, but the basic rule-of-thumb is to size your transformers to operate at 80% of their expected load capacity (also known as kVA).
 In other words, the general rule-of-thumb is to choose a transformer kVA around 120% of your expected load.
 This provides a 20% margin to account for overheating and harmonics.
 The purchase cost of a slightly-larger transformer is relatively low, and the increased lifespan makes this an easy decision.